stoplightio/platform-docs/6.-migrations/classic.md

    included**.
 If you have multiple versions, you'll want to export each one individually.

-Now you have the exported OpenAPI file(s), let's add them to your new Stoplight Workspace.
+Now that you have the exported OpenAPI file(s), you can now add them to a Git repository which can then be added to your new Stoplight Workspace.

-3. You can choose to either create a new Git repository or import the file to an existing one.
+1. You can choose to either create a new Git repository or import the file to an existing one.
 Follow [this guide](../1.-quickstarts/add-projects-quickstart.md) to learn how.